dotnet/csharpstandard/standard/statements.md

 The *local_variable_type* and *identifier* of a foreach statement declare the ***iteration variable*** of the statement.
 If the `var` identifier is given as the *local_variable_type*, and no type named `var` is in scope, the iteration variable is said to be an ***implicitly typed iteration variable***, and its type is taken to be the element type of the `foreach` statement, as specified below.

-If *foreach_statement* contains both or neither `ref` and `readonly`, the iteration variable denotes a variable that is treated as read-only.
+If the *foreach_statement* contains both or neither `ref` and `readonly`, the iteration variable denotes a variable that is treated as read-only.
 Otherwise, if *foreach_statement* contains `ref` without `readonly`, the iteration variable denotes a variable that shall be writable.

 The iteration variable corresponds to a local variable with a scope that extends over the embedded statement.
 During execution of a `foreach` statement, the iteration variable represents the collection element for which an iteration is currently being performed.
 If the iteration variable denotes a read-only variable, a compile-time error occurs if the embedded statement attempts to modify it (via assignment or the `++` and `--` operators) or pass it as a `ref` or `out` parameter.